ConcordUSA/engineering-core-values/practices/refactoring/readme.md

 ### Simplifying

 Simplifying can be done at multiple levels: entire system level, application level, class or method level or even expressions.
+For guidelines on reducing complexity check out the core value of [Simplicity.](/corevalues/simplicity/simplicity.md)

 #### Simplifying methods